INTERNATIONAL AFFAIRS

 Understanding how the brain functions through epigenetic analysis

-1. Epigenetics analysis of brain cells to understand alterations in brain function under aging, stress, and psychiatric disorder conditions
+Research Topics1.
+Epigenetics analysis of brain cells to understand alterations in brain function under aging, stress, and psychiatric disorder conditions

 2. Epigenome editing of neurons to improve brain function